andyrut/spell-gallery/README.md

 ## Download

-You can download the latest installer from [the Releases page on GitHub](https://github.com/andyrut/spell-gallery/releases).
+You can download the latest installer from the "assets" on [the Releases page on GitHub](https://github.com/andyrut/spell-gallery/releases).

 ## Screenshot
 ![Spell Gallery screenshot](https://raw.githubusercontent.com/andyrut/spell-gallery/master/screenshot.png "Spell Gallery screenshot")